 Best Retail Traffic Counters for In-Store Customer Journey

 Beyond the threshold lies opportunity for enhanced customer journey metrics for a deeper understanding of how customers interact with your store.
-The same retail traffic counting sensors used at the door can be installed throughout a store to track customers’ complete paths.
+The same retail traffic counters used at the door can be installed throughout a store to track customers’ complete paths.

-When SenSource installs sensors at a store, our technical support department calibrates each sensor, honing in the sensor’s accuracy by using count-lines, exclude zones, and drawing boxes around departments or areas of interest.
-Not only does it increase the sensor’s accuracy, it also enables zone counting for the retailer to uncover how many people visited a specific area and the average length of time spent.
+When SenSource installs counters at a store, our technical support department calibrates each unit, honing in the accuracy by using count-lines, exclude zones, and drawing boxes around departments or areas of interest.
+Not only does it increase accuracy, it also enables zone counting for the retailer to uncover how many people visited a specific area and the average length of time spent.

 Key metrics revealed using in-store customer journey include: